TheOtherRolesAU/TheOtherRoles/README.md

 ## Morphling
 ### **Team: Impostors**
 The Morphling is an impostor which can additionally scan the appearance of a player.
-After an arbitrary time he can take on that appearance for 10s.
+After an arbitrary time they can take on that appearance for 10s.
 \
 **NOTE**
-- He shrinks to the size of the child when he copies its look.
+- They shrink to the size of the child when they copies its look.
 - The color of the footprints does **not** change.
-- The Seer still sees the Morphlings role if he revealed it.
+- The Seer still sees the Morphlings role if they revealed it.
-- The other impostor still sees that he is an impostor (the name remains red).
+- The other impostor still sees that they is an impostor (the name remains red).

 ### Game Options
 | Name | Description |